TrueAge

 Tips

-• If trending high: reduce alcohol, ensure adequate B12 and folate through diet or supplementation
+• Ensure adequate B12 and folate through diet or supplementation when appropriate

 Red Cell Distribution Width (RDW)